Top 5 historic sites Croatia

 Photo: Narrow passages between the buildings in Diocletian's Palace in Split

-As you stroll through the alleys of the palace, you will likely notice the locals and how serenely they live, even though crowds pass by their houses every day.
-If you lift your head towards the sky, you will see strings with washed clothes hanging on them.
+As you stroll through the alleys, you will likely notice how serenely the locals live, even though crowds pass by their houses daily.
+Looking towards the sky, you will see strings with washed clothes hanging.

 Columns on Perystel at the etrance to Saint Dominus Cathedral